Learning Center August 31, 2021

 Due to the distortion of moving objects/scenes, rolling shutters are best used when imaging stationary or slow-moving subjects.
 They are ideal for capturing and processing high-resolution images in near real-time.
 In the context of machine vision, if parts can be brought to the camera, kept still and well lit, a rolling shutter camera with a CMOS sensor is going to be the optimal and most cost-effective option.
 Applications best suited to rolling shutter cameras include robotic pick and place, PCB inspection and microscopy.

-Imaging parts moving at high speed is usually best achieved using a global shutter camera, this allows production lines to move faster and operate at increased efficiency.
+Imaging parts moving at high speed is usually best achieved using a global shutter camera, which allows production lines to move faster and operate at increased efficiency.
 Applications benefiting from this technology include ANPR, high-speed production line inspection (e.g. pharmaceutical sector) and the automotive market.
 Higher demand means that more cameras with global shutter CMOS sensors are being produced.
 Higher volumes will encourage manufacturers to develop sensors/cameras with lower prices and improved specifications.

 Cameras tailored to your application